CPK Insurance

 Commercial Crime Insurance in Oklahoma

 If you run payroll, accept payments, or let employees handle deposits in Oklahoma, commercial crime insurance in Oklahoma is worth a close look before a loss happens.
 The state has 94,600 business establishments, and 99.4% are small businesses, so many owners are operating with lean controls while managing cash, invoices, or online transfers.
-That matters in a state with 360 active insurance companies, a premium index of 102, and a very high tornado and severe-storm risk profile that can complicate day-to-day operations and internal oversight.
+That matters in a state with 360 active insurance companies, a premium index near the national average, and a very high tornado and severe-storm risk profile that can complicate day-to-day operations and internal oversight.
 This coverage is designed for financial losses tied to employee theft, forgery, embezzlement, computer fraud, and funds transfer fraud, which are separate from property losses and separate from general liability.
 In Oklahoma City, Tulsa, Norman, Broken Arrow, and Edmond, businesses often need a policy that reflects local staffing patterns, industry mix, and how money moves between offices, vendors, and banks.
 The right quote depends on your limits, deductible, claims history, and whether you need protection for employee dishonesty, money and securities, or social engineering-style losses if a carrier offers that endorsement.

 What Commercial Crime Insurance Covers